-In addition to the bright and cheerful, the world also needs lunch joints that are dark and divey - the kind of place that where you probably won’t find tourists from NYC/LA who just discovered that Austin is amazing.
-No flowers on the table, no daily juice, and definitely no one who’s talking about the LVP of their book club.
-Gourmand’s is in an old nightclub space, and is now just a glorified pub - but one that makes very solid pub food.
-The service isn’t fast, but you’re not here for perfect service.
-You’re here for quality sandwiches and soups and to not run into any of your coworkers.
+Sometimes you need a lunch spot that’s dark and divey - the kind of place you probably won’t find tourists from NYC/LA who just discovered that Austin is amazing.
+No flowers on the table, no daily juice, and definitely no one talking about the LVP of their book club.
+Gourmands is in an old nightclub space, and is now just a glorified pub - but one that makes very solid food.
+The service isn’t fast so don’t plan a meeting for 1:01pm, but relax here for a while with a sandwich and a soup while you try not to run into any of your coworkers.

 Don’t just glance over this one.
 Come back.
 There’s some real deep insight here about Whole Foods.
 Ready?
 The fish bar.
 That’s right, head to the seafood counter for fresh fish tacos (they grill them to order).
-If you’re not feeling tacos, the sushi selection is always there for you and their barbeque is surprisingly good.
+If you’re not feeling tacos, the sushi selection is way above average and their barbecue is surprisingly good.
 Just avoid the constant madness that is the salad bar.
 Whole Foods is easy and predictable, and we sometimes like that in our lunch spots.

 Tacodeli feels like home, if you grew up in the kind of home with consistently excellent tacos.
-We like it because it’s not trying to out-Tex Mex the other taco places - they’re just trying to make great food.
-And while you may pay a dollar or so more than the average taco, you get higher-quality everything.
-Warning: their doña salsa will light your mouth on fire, but we promise you want that.
+We like it because it’s not trying to out-Tex Mex the other taco places - it’s just trying to make great food.
+And while you may pay a dollar or so more than the average taco, you get high-quality everything.
 The staff will ask how your meal was and - the kicker - wait to hear the answer.
 There’s a reason the line is always out the door.

 This location of Jo’s is way more restaurant than coffee shop.
 The original location on South Congress only has a few food options, but here you can get everything from salads to melts to pretty good burgers.
 Try to snag a table inside because the Grackles outside are next-level aggressive.

 So, you want a salad.
 Not a sad, half-wilted, pre-made salad that was probably made two days ago.
-You want an actually-excellent salad.
-Your best (and only) option downtown is Leaf.
+You want an actually excellent salad.
+Your best option downtown is Leaf.
 The line is consistently long, the price adds up quickly, and the staff will probably rush you, but stay focused - the salads are worth the stress.
 You just need to decide how badly you want one.

-Royal Blue Grocerys are popping up all over town these days, and we can pretend to be upset about how much Austin is changing or we can just agree to order a slice of pizza or the Reuben and be very satisfied.
-Speaking of the Reuben, get yours with extra dipping sauce.
+Royal Blue Groceries are all over town, and we can pretend to be upset about how much Austin is changing or we can just agree to order a slice of pizza or a Reuben and be very satisfied.
+Speaking of the Reuben, get yours here with extra dipping sauce.
 Most locations offer a range of other grab-and-go food options, plus outdoor seating for when it’s not 100 degrees out.
 There’s a solid selection of bubbly waters, kombuchas, and beers if it’s that kind of day.

-If it’s the first nice day of spring or you have no afternoon meetings (or you just decided none of said meetings mattered and you walked out of your office with purpose), Elizabeth Street Café is the right pick for your long weekday lunch.
-Sit outside and order spring rolls.
-It’s a much-needed change of pace from the salads and sandwiches you ate over your keyboard all week.
+If it’s the first nice day of spring or you have no afternoon meetings (or you just decided none of your afternoon meetings matter and you walked out of your office with purpose), Elizabeth Street Café is the right pick for your long weekday lunch.
+Sit outside and order spring rolls - they’ll be a much-needed change of pace from the salads and sandwiches you ate over your keyboard all week.
 Allow some time at the end of the meal for an iced Vietnamese coffee before you head back to work (if you’re heading back at all).

 You can’t miss Fresa’s - just look for the giant rotating neon chicken out front.
 Once you’re actually inside, order stuff like the Power Bol with wood-grilled chicken and enough vegetables to feel better about those two donuts you housed at the office breakfast this morning.
 And on the days when Austin feels like you’re walking around inside a blow dryer, you don’t even need to get out of your car.
 The drive-through here will make you excited to be alive.
 Or at least to be getting your lunch here.

 Most of the time, Austin wears its Austin t-shirt proudly, but Walton’s has a different kind of Southern charm.
 Maybe it’s the glass case full of pastel pastries or the succulents for sale in the back.
-It’s just so…cute.
-More importantly: the food here is actually good - we typically go for a hot sandwich like the Pastrami (or really any sandwich involving the pretzel roll).
+Either way, the food here is actually great - we typically go for a hot sandwich like the Pastrami (or really any sandwich involving the pretzel roll).

 If you’re having the type of day (good or bad) that calls for a lunch steak, Salt & Time is here for you.
 This butcher shop has an excellent selection of high-quality meats, sandwiches, and salads, and lunch is particularly good.
-Get the Roast Beast or house-made bologna, sit at the long bar for a quick meal, or grab a table if you have some time to kill.
-Don’t worry if you’re bringing a vegetarian - they’ll get their vegetables (with a daily non-meat special), and also start to question their reasons for being a vegetarian.
+Get the Roast Beast or house-made bologna and sit at the long bar for a quick meal, or grab a table if you have some time to linger.
+Don’t worry if you’re bringing a vegetarian - there’s always a daily non-meat special.